Apogee and decline of spiritualism

 Some texts on the history of mediumistic phenomena

 The recent historical events that led to the birth, growth and apogee of that remarkable social phenomenon – still not quiescent – represented by spiritualism, can be enclosed in just over twenty years, from 1847 to about 1870.
 For a chronological and critical examination of such events you can consult some texts in the Library, for example the synthetic Spiritismo (in Italian) by Armando Pappalardo, or complete and exhaustive Modern Spiritualism (in two volumes) by Frank Podmore.
 However, the history of spiritualism should be examined in the broader field of investigation relating to all those phenomena that have been labeled, in the history of humanity, in thesphere of the marvelous, supernatural, magical, miraculous, numinous, divine, and so on: a context strictly connected with religion and faith.
-From this point of view, are definitely worth reading the two volumes of the Storia dello Spiritismo (in Italian) by Cesare Baudi di Vesme, the first edition of which dates back to 1896.
+From this point of view, are definitely worth reading the two volumes of the Storia dello Spiritismo (History of Spiritism) by Cesare Baudi di Vesme, the first edition of which dates back to 1896.
 It is a text still very enjoyable today, written by a journalist of remarkable intelligence and openness.
 To the first two volumes, which offer a complete outline of the various forms of beliefs in entities that are normally invisible (spiritic, numinous, divine or similar), that have manifested themselves in the human psyche leaving historically documented traces, should have followed a third one, devoted to the mediumistic phenomena from 1848 to 1900, but it was never published (the German edition of the work, in three volumes, is a bit wider than the Italian, while also remaining incomplete).

 Portents, miracles and psychic conflicts